 "I secured my job prior to graduation at a UD teacher job fair. "

 The journalism minor at the University of Delaware is open to all students from all majors.
 It is designed to provide an introduction to the professional opportunities in multimedia reporting, writing and editing for print and web newspapers, magazines and other publications.

 Our students come from all over campus to research, report and compile stories for publication in broadcast, web and print formats.
 In a typical beginning journalism class, we'll have students from many different majors including economics, political science, wildlife conservation, psychology, nursing, communications, and, of course, English.

 Students have the chance to expand their writing skills and focus on their particular area of interest.
 We offer specialized classes in sports, medical, environmental and critical writing, as well as multimedia basics.
 In addition to skills classes, students minoring in journalism can take classes in media analysis, ethics and law.
 We also help students obtain internships at local and national publications during the school year and summer sessions.
 See the Requirements page for a full list of all classes available within the minor.

 Many students work as writers or editors for the campus newspaper, The Review.
 Our graduates work at the New York Times, Wall Street Journal, Washington Post, the Baltimore Sun, Bloomberg News, CBS News and allhiphop.com; they write books about Barry Bonds and Charlemagne; they are lawyers and teachers; they work in communications for Vanguard Mutual Funds, Disneyland and Senator Tom Carper.
 (You can find information about hundreds of UD Journalism graduates at our Alumni Information Page.)

-If you have any questions about the Journalism minor at the University of Delaware, please email me or the Academic Support Coordinator of Undergraduate Programs in the English Department, Susan Donley.
+If you have any questions about the Journalism minor at the University of Delaware, please email Dr. Deborah Gump, Director of Journalism, or English Department Academic Advisor I, Susan Donley.

 ↑ To Top|Home|Site Map